 A man who died for dyes

 In the 1800s a Spanish settler, Don Jose Valdizan operated a farm and a won rights to “mine” archil, a lichen used in the dyeing industry at the time.
 He accepted prisoners from a jail in Guayaquil – mainland Ecuador – who he hoped to rehabilitate through employment at his farm.
-A group of conspirators formed under the leadership of Anatolio Lindao – who wished to return to the mainland.
-The group murdered Valdizan with a dagger, as well as many of his loyal workers.
+A group of conspirators formed, under the leadership of Anatolio Lindao – who wished to return to the mainland.
+The group murdered Valdizan (with a dagger) as well as many of his loyal workers.
 They were eventually captured and tried in Guayaquil.

 Failed Utopian society

-In 1959 the Galapagos was promoted in the 1960s as a Utopian society Don Harrsch.
-Harrsch was a hippie from Seattle Washington who had dropped out of high school and been dishonorably discharged from the military.
+The Galapagos was promoted in the 1960s as a Utopian society.
+Don Harrsch was a hippie from Seattle Washington who had dropped out of high school and been dishonorably discharged from the military.
 He was an atheist and believer in free love, and envisioned a model society that included laboratories for biological and scientific research.
 The slogan was “Filiate Science Antrorse” or “Together with Science we move forward.” $2,500 was the requested investment to join.
 He accepted 106 people out of the more than 300 applicants.
 The failure of various projects- the planned sale of lobster, visa issues for the American colonists, the purchase of a refrigeration plant which proved irreparable left the colony in ruins.
 The colonists abandoned the Galapagos by 1961.

 Marine found dead without clothes after Marine training

 In 1979 the Ecuadorean marines attempted a training exercise in which they would cross the lava fields of Isabela Island.
 They estimated it would take 36 hours to cover the 28 km.
 They arrived with many men already seasick, advanced only a few kilometers the first day due to the extreme heat and difficulty walking over the jagged rocks of the lava fields.
-The eventually got lost, severely dehydrated, and ended up on the wrong beach, not where they were to rendezvous with the navy.
+They eventually got lost, severely dehydrated, and ended up on the wrong beach, not where they were to rendezvous with the navy.
 Luckily they were rescued by a passing tourist boat.
 The rear guard arrived in a total of 9 days, compared to the planned 36 hour hike.
-Only one man died, found inexplicably naked at the bottom of a cliff, dead.
+Only one man died, he was found inexplicably naked at the bottom of a cliff, dead.